MJRnathan/MJRnathan/README.md

 ### Hi there, this is M John Rajesh 👋 (http://github.com/MJRnathan/MJRnathan)
-- 🔭 I am working as an Angular Developer (Angular 8-18+, React 17+) at Geeta Consultancy, CIT Pvt Ltd,. since November 2022
+- 🔭 I am an Angular Developer (Angular 8-18+, React 17+) at Geeta Consultancy, CIT Pvt Ltd,. since November 2022, now building a MEAN Stack App.
 - 👯 I’m looking to collaborate on Full Stack Web Technologies, especially Mongo, Express, Angular / React / Next, Node.
 - 🤔 I’m looking for help with exposition of the thinking process in exploring new frontiers of the MIND.
 - 💬 I'm a good listener !!!